Khrafts/hyper-mcp/README.md

 > Transform any AI agent into a HyperLiquid trading powerhouse! 🚀

-**hl-eco-mcp** is a Model Context Protocol (MCP) server that provides comprehensive AI integration for the HyperLiquid DEX ecosystem.
+**hl-eco-mcp** is a community-driven Model Context Protocol (MCP) server that provides comprehensive AI integration for the HyperLiquid DEX ecosystem.
+Any protocol can contribute their API via simple JSON definitions that automatically become AI-accessible tools.
 Compatible with Claude Desktop, Cursor, and any MCP-enabled application.

 ## 🌟 Features